paol-imi/muuri-react/README.md

     { id: 3 }
   ])

-  // Just add e remove items in the children
+  // Just add and remove items in the children
   // without using the muuri method .add & .remove const add = (id) => setItems(items.concat({ id }))
   const remove = (id) => setItems(items.filter(item => item.id !== id))

   // Pass the filter and the sort props.
-  // The grid will call the .filter and .sort method
+  // The component will call the .filter() and .sort() method
-  // each time the provided values change or an item is added return (
+  // each time the provided values change or an item is added. return (
     <MuuriComponent
       sort={sort}